slbabin/multicooker/README.md

 - __Product links section__

-     - This section alows a user to access the manufacturer's site if they need information about a warranty, repairs, manuals, FAQs and contact pages.
+     - This section allows a user to access the manufacturer's site if they need information about a warranty, repairs, manuals, FAQs and contact pages.
 All links in this sections open in a new browser tab, which allows the user not loose a connection with this site.

      ![Screenshot of the Product links section](docs/product-links.jpg)